-The population of the State increased during the 79 years, 1860-1938, by 1,352,688.
-Of this increase 1,250,499 was due to the excess of births over deaths, and 102,189 to the gain from The percentage increase fell steadily during the five years 1928-32.
-The fall in the first three years of that period was due, principally, to the loss of power of the migration element and, in the years 1931 and 1932, to the decline in the rate of natural increase and the continuance of the unfavourable migration experience.
-In the year 1933 a slight recovery was made as compared with the previous year, the total percentage increases being 61 and 54 respectively.
-There was a further improvement in 1934 in the rate of increase to 71 per cent.
-This was entirely due to the migration experience, the rate of natural increase falling to 50, the lowest on The percentage increase from migration was the highest since This gain was due partly to visitors from abroad to the Victorian Centenary Celebrations.
-In 1935 the total percentage increase (.30) was the lowest on record, partly due to the continuance of the low rate of natural increase and partly to the unfavourable migration experience.
-The percentage decrease from migration (21) in this year was the highest recorded since 1917.
+The population of the State increased during the 80 years, 1860-1939, by 1,366,206.
+Of this increase 1,260,823 was due to the excess of births over deaths, and 105,383 to the gain from The percentage increase fell steadily during the five The fall in the first three years of that period was years 1928-32. due, principally, to the loss of power of the migration element and, in the years 1931 and 1932, to the decline in the rate of natural increase and the continuance of the unfavourable migration experience.
+In the year 1933 a slight recovery was made as compared with the previous year, the total percentage increases being '61 and '54 respectively.
+There was a further improvement in 1934 in the rate of increase to '71 per cent.
+This was entirely due to the migration experience, the rate of natural increase falling to 50, the lowest on record; the percentage increase from migration was the highest since This gain was due partly to visitors from abroad to the Victorian Centenary celebrations.
+In 1935 the total percentage increase (30) was the lowest on record, partly due to the continuance of the low rate of natural increase and partly to the unfavourable migration experience; the percentage decrease from migration (21) in this year was the highest recorded since 1917.
 In 1936 a slight improvement was shown in the percentage increase of the population of the State.
 Although the rate of natural increase rose slightly in 1937, the total percentage increase declined, as compared with the previous year, again due to the unfavourable migration experience.
-An increase in population from migration occurred in 1938 and the total percentage increase (.77) was the highest recorded since 1930.
+An increase in population from migration occurred in 1938 and the total percentage increase ('77) was the highest recorded since 1930.
+The total percentage increase dropped to 72 in 1939, due to a fall in the rate of natural increase.